 With no major industry left to support, National City had become a ghost town.
 The stock yards would remain open until a devastating fire would finally close them in 1997.
 The estimated 50 residents left in National City were relocated and the city was dissolved.

-The area has seen little re-development since then.
-Several businesses operate in the former National City, but major industry left long ago.
 Efforts have been made to redevelop the Armour property, but the additional cost of demolition and waste disposal has made any action economically unfeasible.

 Ironically it’s the worst of the early concepts pioneered by Philip Armour that are still used today.
 Packinghouses remain a dangerous and unpleasant place to work.